Bone marrow-derived macrophage: Production

-In order to produce BMDMs, mesenchymal stem cells are removed from the tibia or femur of mice.
+In order to produce BMDMs, hematopoietic stem cells are removed from the tibia or femur of mice.
 Since BMDMs are derived from bone marrow, withdrawn cells are healthy and naïve (or unactivated), regardless of the condition of donor mice.
 After removal, stem-cells are incubated with CSF-1.
 Without CSF-1, the cells enter an inactive state but can reinitiate growth and differentiation if stimulated later.
 Mature macrophages and fibroblasts, which may carry unwanted growth factors, are removed.
 Next, IL-3 and IL-1, two growth factors, are often added to increase yield and promote rapid terminal differentiation.
 Exogenous media containing growth factors and other serums must also be added to make the cells continually viable.
 Full growth and differentiation take approximately 5–8 days.

 Millions of BMDMs can be derived from one mouse and frozen for years.
 After being thawed BMDMs can respond to a variety of stimuli such as LPS, IFN-γ, PAMPs, NF-κB, and IRF3.
 These signals induce translation of genes that produce cytokines and determine if macrophages are M1 (pro-inflammatory) or M2 (anti-inflammatory).
 If BMDMs are not frozen, they age and become less viable as CSF-1 and growth factors in their media decreases.